Relintai/pandemonium_engine_docs/usage/best_practices/godot_notifications.md

 _ready vs. _enter_tree vs. NOTIFICATION_PARENTED
 ------------------------------------------------

-When instantiating a scene connected to the first executed scene, Godot will instantiate nodes down the tree (making `init` calls) and build the tree going downwards from the root.
+When instantiating a scene connected to the first executed scene, Pandemonium will instantiate nodes down the tree (making `init` calls) and build the tree going downwards from the root.
 This causes `enter_tree` calls to cascade down the tree.
 Once the tree is complete, leaf nodes call `ready`.
 A node